Razeacc/CopyPasteFiles/LORE_OVERVIEW/Documentation/DecreesOnArchkinSociety.md

 status: draft
 ---
 # Overview
-Following the ending of The Creation War, sustained peace was paramount.
-Thus, The Fourth Beyond scripted a legislation towards the fates of fiction to be agreed upon by Archgod Khueen.
+Following the ending of The Creation War, sustaining the newly-invented peace was paramount.
+Thus, The Court of The Fourth scripted legislation towards the fates of fiction— which were later agreed upon by Archgod Khueen.
 Thus, The Decrees on Archkin Society were established.
-Between The Court of The Fourth towards the overarching Archkin race, these doctrines actively maintain the newly-acquired peace of the epoch.
-The laws only affect Archkin and all Archkin Sub-Classes, not the entire Arch Ontological class. (may be amended).
+Between The Court of The Fourth towards the overarching Archkin race, these doctrines actively maintain tranquility in the new epoch.
 Initially consisting of merely two foundational rules, **new decrees may be appended or amended** over-time.
 Any and all modifications **will be enforced retroactively**.
 So long as "Archkin Society" can be reasonably considered "active" by *any* definition possible, these decrees maintain **absolute authoritative weight**.